ccrp-dev/ccrp/docs/00-ccrp-intro.md

 ## How CCRP Helps

 The Coalesced Chunk Retrieval Protocol (CCRP) provides a simple service that accepts chunk queries and returns the requested chunks.
+Think of this like GraphQL, but for chunked datasets in cloud storage.

+GraphQL originated from a version of the same problem with REST APIs.
+To get a user, their posts, and their comments, you have to make three separate API
+calls: `/users/1`, `/users/1/posts`, and `/users/1/comments`.

+GraphQL solved this by letting clients send one single query describing everything they need, and they get it all back in one round trip.

+CCRP does for data chunks what GraphQL did for web resources.
+It replaces thousands of slow, chatty requests with a single, efficient one.
+It offloads chunk byte range calculation from the client side, and allows for read coalescing where it would otherwise be impossible.
 Instead of making N requests for N chunks, you make one request:

 ```